-Lake Orange, Lake Curtis, Lake Phelps, Motts Run and Hunting Run the bluegill will be on the beds and so will the catfish.
-The fish will be transitioning to their traditional summer pattern and the fishing will be best during low light.
-Topwater is good early in the morning or late in the evening for largemouth.
-Ponds will be active and some really nice bream and bass can be pulled from them.
-Crickets, small minnows and red wigglers are good baits to use in ponds and will bring in some nice fish.
+Lake Orange, Lake Curtis, Lake Phelps, Motts Run and Hunting Run the fish are in their summer pattern and the fishing will be best during low light.
+Topwater is good early in the morning for largemouth.

-The upper Rappahannock River will be great for a float trip or for wading for sunfish, smallmouth and redeye.
-Smallmouth will respond aggressively to jerkbaits, spinners and live bait.
-Try live bait such as crickets, crayfish and hellagramites for both sunfish and smallmouth.
+The Upper Rappahannock River fish the deep holes for sunfish, smallmouth and redeye.
+Best bait to try are jerkbaits, spinners and live bait.
+Live bait such as crickets, crayfish and hellagramites also work well.

-Surfside Bait and Tackle (804-730-2238) on the James River reported that June is “top water” month.
-The largemouth bass will be off their spawning beds and hitting well on top water baits in James, Mattaponi and Pamunkey Rivers.
-Mornings are generally the better time to go fishing through this month.
-The crappie will be hitting on small to medium minnows or small jigs.
-The big catfish will be biting very good using cut bait and eels.
-The smallmouth will be biting well on small crankbaits that look like perch or crawfish.
+Surfside Bait and Tackle (804-730-2238) on the James River the largemouth bass will be hitting on top water baits in James, Mattaponi and Pamunkey Rivers early morning.
+Plastic worms, 4” – 10” will work well.
+The catfish will be biting using cut bait such as bunker or menhaden and eels.
+The smallmouth will be in deep holes biting on small crankbaits that look like perch or crawfish.